-Yes, provided that the acquisition of a minority shareholding confers (sole or joint) de facto or de jure control over the target on the acquiring undertakings (see also question 2.1).
+Yes, provided that the acquisition of a minority shareholding confers (sole or joint) de facto or de jure control of the acquiring undertakings over the target (see also question 2.1).
 As stated under question 2.1, an undertaking is deemed to have control over another undertaking if it has the potential to exercise decisive influence on the latter's activities.
-Such influence is not limited to ownership rights, but also includes influence deriving from an agreement, securities, receivables, a controlling interest, or any other factor which allows decisive influence to be exercised over business activities of another undertaking.
-Pursuant to the Commission's opinion no. 1/0-06-409/09-2 dated 11 November 2009, effective control over a company includes the potential to independently deliver the most important/strategic business decisions, the potential to independently dispose of assets of a greater value, and holdings of veto rights that are not limited exclusively to the protection of its investors' interests.
+Such influence is not limited to ownership rights, but also includes influence deriving from an agreement, securities, receivables, a controlling interest, or any other factor which allows decisive influence to be exercised over the business activities of another undertaking.
+Pursuant to the Commission's opinion no. 1/0-06-409/09-2 dated 11 November 2009, effective control over a company includes the: (i) potential to deliver the most important/strategic business decisions independently; (ii) the potential to dispose of assets of a greater value independently; and (iii) holdings of veto rights that are not limited exclusively to the protection of its investors' interests.